What Is a Fibroid Tumor?

 6- How will uterine fibroids affect my baby?

 Luckily, they usually don’t interfere with pregnancy.
 It’s possible that uterine fibroids can change the shape of or block your fallopian tubes, which can affect future pregnancies.
-In some cases, doctors may recommend removing problematic fibroids before you get pregnant.
-You might experience some pain in your lower abdomen — if you do, ask your doctor what you should do.
-Most of the time, you can take medication for the pain.
+You might experience some pain in your lower abdomen.
 In some cases, uterine fibroids can increase the risk of miscarriage, preterm birth or breech birth.
 You could also have a greater chance of getting a c-section or heavy bleeding after labor.

 7- What’s the best way to treat uterine fibroids?